wb14123/blog/jekyll/_posts/2013-04-02-More-About-Program-In-Shell-And-Function.markdown

 	~/testing » echo $?
 	46

 So if we want to get more information from program, we should get its output.
 Luckily, it's easy to do it in shell.
-Using <code>`</code> or `$()` you could get the output of program and using them in the shell.
+Using `$()` you could get the output of program and using them in the shell.
 For example:

 	echo `ls`